core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * Delta values may result in a negative number, clients and servers MUST support both unsigned and negative deltas.

-The following example shows the encoding of a 'system' container instance.
+The following example shows the encoding of a 'system-state' container instance with a single child, a clock container.
+The clock container container has two children, a 'current-datetime' leaf and a 'boot-datetime' leaf.

 Definition example from {{RFC7317}}: